This Couple 3D Printed Telescope And Lumia 1020 Will Take You To Space

 Like many young stargazers, James Parr was ten years old when he first had fantasies of going to space.
 Thirty years later, the stars have aligned and James is finally realizing his dream.
 Working with Microsoft and the biggest names in space exploration, James has created his first-ever 3D-printed automated robotic observatory and equipped a Lumia 1020 smartphone as its brains behind.
 The telescope is called Ultrascope, which has the potential to completely reinvent astrophotography, making it possible to capture professional-grade celestial images, right from your back garden, for a fraction of the price of traditional space telescopes.

 The Ultrascope stands 39 inches tall when pointed vertically and about 26 inches wide at the base.
-Using a connected Windows computer, specialized software and an Arduino board connected to a motor, it’s more like a mini-observatory, moving around from one celestial object to the next.
+Using a connected Windows computer, specialized software and an Arduino board connected to a motor, along with Soldering Iron Kits for assembly, it’s more like a mini-observatory, moving around from one celestial object to the next.
 All of these objects can be digitally captured by the 41-megapixel Pureview camera on a Lumia 1020, where they can be viewed in a high-resolution zooming mode.

 The Ultrascope is currently in Beta testing and 3D plans will be downloadable from the OSA (Open Space Agency)’s website, which can be 3D printed laser-cut and assembled at home.
 Over the next 12-18 months, increasingly sophisticated models will be released.
 Microsoft is currently helping OSA to create an application, which will enable the Lumia to be connected with the telescope.